ICICI Bank Limited (IBN) Beta Value: Understanding the Market Risk

 Current profitability levels for the company are sitting at:

-The net margin for ICICI Bank Limited stands at +15.96.
-The total capital return value is set at 10.28, while invested capital returns managed to touch 8.38.
-Equity return is now at value 16.50, with 1.80 for asset returns.
+The net margin for ICICI Bank Limited stands at +18.28.
+Equity return is now at value 15.40, with 1.60 for asset returns.

 Conclusion